 To answer the question of how we help the child who needs the most help, we need to keep asking “Why?”
 The problem is: Which “Why?” should we be asking?

 If we believe it is up to the child to choose whether or not to respect authority figures or follow classroom rules, our thinking is strictly Blue Brain.
-If he violates these norms, we assume that he is misbehaving, and doing so for a reason: e.g., to get or avoid something.
-Accordingly, we feel that we have to be careful not to reinforce that behaviour, because the child has to learn that the behaviour is unacceptable.
+If the child violates these norms, we assume that they are misbehaving.
+We assume they’re doing so for a reason: e.g., to get or avoid something.
+Accordingly, we feel that we have to be careful not to reinforce that behaviour.
+We act as though the child has to learn that the behaviour is unacceptable.

 But what if the child has regressed: and I mean really regressed, to the sort of Gray Brain state that we see in young infants?
-His action is neither rational nor irrational, but non-rational: i.e., driven by powerful and primitive sub-cortical brain processes that cause him to lash out or flee, and that shut down the prefrontal part of his brain that he needs to process our warnings and corrections.
-This leads us to a very different answer to our “Why question,” which is that his outburst is stress-behaviour and not misbehaviour.
+Their action is neither rational nor irrational, but non-rational.
+It is driven by powerful and primitive sub-cortical brain processes that cause them to lash out or flee.
+These processes may shut down the prefrontal part of their brain that they need to process our warnings and corrections.
+This leads us to a very different answer to our “Why question.”
+We then understand that their outburst is stress behaviour and not misbehaviour.

 With this way of thinking, we “reframe” the child’s behaviour.
-We recognize that the child is not “choosing” to act in a certain way that concerns us, any more than a baby is “choosing” to go red in the face when she is in distress.
-He does not have any sort of a “purpose” for behaving this way.
-And shouting at him may stop him by sending him into freeze, but that will not help him in the least to develop self-control.
+We recognize that the child is not “choosing” to act in a certain way that concerns us.
+No more than a baby is “choosing” to go red in the face when she is in distress.
+They do not have any sort of a “purpose” for behaving this way.
+And shouting may stop them by sending them into freeze, but that will not help them in the least to develop self-control.